oha-organization/OHA-Team-Coding-Convention-Manifesto/README.md

 # OHA Team Coding Convention Manifesto

-"OHA Team Coding Convention Manifesto" contain a set of rules and requirements that dictate why and how OHA Team follow coding convention standards in company.
+"OHA Team Coding Convention Manifesto" contains a set of rules and requirements that dictate why and how OHA Team follow coding convention standards in company.
 You can find full document in [OHA-Team-Coding-Convention-Manifesto.md](./README.md) or visit our official website [ohateam.com/coding-convention-manifesto](https://ohateam.org/coding-convention-manifesto.com) to find previous versions and localized specifications.

 All projects, apps, files, classes, functions, variable, etc. MUST apply rule of OHA Team coding convention.